 - ensuring the premises are in good repair and ready for you to move into;

-- returning your security deposit or whichever portion is not used for repairs or cleaning, along with a statement to account for any such deductions.
+- returning your security deposit or whatever portion is not used for repairs or cleaning;

-- Not to disturb or bother the tenant’s possession or peaceful enjoyment of the premises.
+- not disturbing or interfering with your possession or peaceful enjoyment of the premises; and

-- Make sure that the residential premises meet the minimum requirements set out under the
+- making sure the residential premises meet the minimum requirements set out under the

 - Alberta’s Public Health Act;